12min

 Paradiso, aka Heaven

-Because in case you didn’t know, Beatrice Portinari is the Juliet to Dante’s Romeo.
+In case you didn’t know, Beatrice Portinari is the Juliet to Dante’s Romeo.

 Or, better yet, Romeo and Juliet are the Dante and Beatrice of later days.

-Or, at least, they would have been if Romeo had seen Juliet just twice and had fallen madly in love with her, but Juliet had married another man and had borne him few children before dying at the age of 24.
+Or, at least, they would have been if Romeo had seen Juliet just twice and had fallen madly in love with her, but Juliet had married another man and had borne him a few children before dying at the age of 24.

 Possibly not even knowing who Dante was, let alone that he had loved her.